grannycart/city-mold-breaking/unpublished/original-canon-for-planners.md

 (Or maybe something about creating an understanding and vision of our cities through history and fictions?)
 	(That is, planners are stuck in planner-world: Euro-styled, zoning and regulation.
 How ELSE could we imagine our cities?
 The first step to a more robust way of shaping cities is to understand what MAKES a city.)
 	(This sems like the best approach: our best vision for our cities is through our fictions. so, ditch nonfiction from this list, maybe it goes somewhere else.
 But what about the flyingtrain? ok -- SOME non fiction, but te list should be abou VISIONS for cities [that COULD be fiction? kowloon walled city foe example?] the goal is to break out of the paradigm of our current vision for cities, and out of positivism version of cities.
 Those are best seen through fictions, [though skip blade runner] and some imaginative nonfictions)
+	(It occurs to me watching the LOTR making-ofs that this could be true of ANYTHING, not just cities.
+Why do we have to settle for the world we have?
+Why not make it something different?
+Which is what Adam Curtis says of course.
+So some of your Adam Curtis thinking about cities could be included here.)
+	(The good thinkg about this approach is that it will trend towards keeping the writing entertaining -- rather than just throwing ideas out there, you can tlk about an art/visual/fiction piece and in that process use it to draw out ideas about cities.
+A MUCh more interesting approach to writing about ideas.)

 ## The Wire
 Not about how great The Wire is (though it is that) but watching it with